 Doing breathing exercises

-Fight COVID-19 with CBD and Cannabis
+Fight COVID-19 with Cannabis

-The good news is that CBD is legal nationwide and a wide variety of CBD products can be shipped directly to your door, so it’s easy to gain these anti-inflammatory benefits.
-Further, depending on your state, you may be able to get a medical marijuana card to consume cannabis.
+Depending on your state, you may be able to get a medical marijuana card to consume cannabis.
 If you have an existing qualifying medical condition, it’s even more important to enhance your immunity and gain additional protection from COVID-19.